AquaSyles/From-Python-to-Cpp-Handbook/src/syntax_differences.md

 }
 ```

-The use of braces {} in C++ is essential for delimiting code blocks.
-It's worth noting that unlike Python, C++ is less strict about indentation rules.
-For instance, the C++ code can be formatted differently without affecting its functionality:
+In C++, the use of curly braces {} is crucial for delimiting code blocks, defining what is known as the scope.
+Unlike Python, C++ is less strict about indentation rules; however, maintaining consistent indentation is recommended for readability.

+The scope, delineated by curly braces, determines the boundaries of a block of code in C++.

 ```cpp
 if (x > 0)